rockettheme/docs/Docs/wordpress/themes/chapelco/demo_footer.md

 <div class="clear largemarginbottom">&nbsp;</div>
 ~~~

-Here is a breakdown of options changes you'll want to make to match the demo.
+Here is a breakdown of options changes you will want to make to match the demo.

 * Set the **Title** to `Contact Us`.
 * Set the **Custom Varations** to `hidden-phone`.
 * Leaving everything else at its default setting, select **Save**.

 ### Text
-You'll need to enter the following in the main text field to create this text widget as it appears in our demo.
+You will need to enter the following in the main text field to create this text widget as it appears in our demo.
 The title is left blank.

 ~~~
 <div class="rt-image">